davidopmi/helloworld/README.md

-# helloworld
-this is my first webpage
+this is for my personal use. will host this site by using github page and link to godaddy domain.